 Quaker worship in community

-The Listening Committee is a unique part of Quaker Spring, helping to facilitate a gathering shaped by the Holy Spirit in all our life together.
-This informal committee meets each morning over breakfast to discern the best ways to shape the day to come based on concerns & suggestions raised during the previous day.
-This includes:
+The Listening Committee developed as a unique part of Quaker Spring, helping to facilitate a gathering shaped by the Holy Spirit in all our life together.
+This informal committee met each morning over breakfast to discern the best ways to shape the day to come based on concerns & suggestions raised during the previous day.
+Its tasks included:

 - Selecting Friends to hold worship